aaron-grau/curic/react/projects/synthesizer/README.md

 The `Root` component serves to wrap your `App` component with a [`Provider`][provider] component.
-The Provider is a special React Redux component that gives all of your container components access to your app's store without passing it explicitly to each container, allowing all of them to read your app's state and dispatch actions.
+The Provider is a special React Redux component that gives all of your container components access to your app's store without passing it explicitly to each component, allowing all of them to read your app's state and dispatch actions.
+These components that connect to the store are known as **container** components.

 + Create a file `components/root.jsx`.
 + Import `Provider` from `react-redux`, `React` and your `App` component.